airborne-commando/facematch/README.md

 Simply run `hash_advanced.py` and follow the prompts.

 Feel free to conribute and fork for the web-list directly into the python script so it may use all the sites, excluding API's perhaps?

+Also note that there can be false positives so don't use this alone.